Directory of Affiliated Clubs

 Down the years the club has had many different venues in Beverley.
 Only recently the club had to move yet again and is now established at the Molescroft Pavilion just under a mile from the town centre.
 The club has some 36 members and has room for more.

 We open at 6:30pm and wish everyone to be there by 6:45pm for a 7pm start of play and usually finish at 10pm.

 The annual subscription is £12.50 and table money is £3 per head.
 Scoring is computerised.
 We run two summer competitions, handicap and scratch, from April to September on alternate Wednesdays.
 Winter competitions are:- pairs scratch, individual scratch, pairs handicap and individual handicap.
 These run from the 1st Wednesday of the month and follow through to 2nd, 3rd and 4th Wednesdays.
 All our competitions have a trophy with a cash prize.

 Until 1941, there had been a bridge club run by a Mrs Brooke in Hanover House, in Little Germany.
 On her retirement, the members decided that it should continue and a newly-formed committee took over the club on October 19th.
 The original club had been a member of the YCBA since 1935 but its successor now became a much more structured organisation itself – rules were drafted and club competitions encouraged.

 Past members who were selected to represent England included Eric Milnes and Rita Oldroyd (also the first lady Grand Master).
-Currently, Sarah Teshome and Richard Winter have played for the English teams, and this year Daniel Winter was selected to play for the England under-15 team in the European Youth Team Championships.
+Sarah Teshome and Richard Winter have played for the English teams, and Daniel Winter was selected to play for the England under-15 team in the European Youth Team Championships in 2016.

 01262 850233View Profile